It’s so fun to text back and forth with someone new.

 The Big Assumption Leading You Astray

-It’s obvious that developing a really good rapport over text increases your chances of getting into a relationship… doesn’t it?
+It’s obvious that developing good rapport over text increases your chances of getting into a relationship… isn’’t it?

 Surely, the better your “texting game,” the more likely he’ll fall in love with you and want a relationship?